thomas-lehmann-private/responsive-data/docs/the-build-process.md

    able to inject them into the build process.
  - Following important notes:
    - you cannot upload twice the same version
-   - keep in mind that the Github action has to use the concrete environment that does provide the secrets
+   - keep in mind that the Github action
+       - has to use the concrete environment that does provide the secrets
+       - and als has to adjust the environment variables; the variables for the environment are not automatically used.

 ## Cleanup